Rosetta Stone Review: The Truth People Hide About This App

 The UI and UX have remained stagnant, and the content hasn't improved an inch.
 It's like they're teaching you to use a rotary phone in the age of smartphones.

-This lack of progress is a massive disservice to learners.
+This lack of progress is a massive disservice to language learners.
 Language is a living, breathing entity that evolves constantly.
 By not keeping up with these changes, Rosetta Stone is essentially teaching you a version of the language that might have been current when the program was first developed but is now out of touch.

 Moreover, this stagnation extends beyond just vocabulary.
 The way people communicate has changed dramatically with the rise of social media and instant messaging.
 These platforms have given birth to new linguistic conventions and expressions that Rosetta Stone completely ignores.